Budapestby VisitCity Guides

 Current accessibility status of Budapest metro lines

-• Trolleybuses: All lines have some low-floor vehicles, with weekend service exclusively using low-floor trolleybuses.
-Lines 70, 78, and 79 use low-floor vehicles exclusively.
+• Trolleybuses: All lines have some low-floor vehicles.
+On weekends they only use the accessible ones.
+Lines 70, 78, and 79 only use low-floor vehicles.

 Modern yellow low-floor tram with accessible doors stopped at a Budapest station